DasomKang/Archive2/README.md

 # Archive2
-Created an android app With android studio for fun
+Created an android app for fun